TimeEval/TimeEval/README.md

 - Automatic timing of the algorithm execution (differentiates pre-, main-, and post-processing)
 - Distributed experiment execution
 - Output and logfile tracking for subsequent inspection

-## Mechanics

-TimeEval takes your input and automatically creates experiment configurations by taking the cross-product of your inputs.
-It executes all experiments configuration one after the other or - when distributed - in parallel and records the anomaly detection quality and the runtime of the algorithms.

-TimeEval takes 4 different inputs for the experiment creation:

-- Algorithms
-- Datasets
-- Algorithm ParameterGrids
-- A repetition number

-### TimeEval.Distributed

-TimeEval is able to run multiple tests in parallel on a cluster.
-It uses [Dask's SSHCluster](https://docs.dask.org/en/latest/setup/ssh.html#distributed.deploy.ssh.SSHCluster) to distribute tasks.
-In order to use this feature, the `TimeEval` class accepts a `distributed: bool` flag and additional configurations `ssh_cluster_kwargs: dict` to setup the [SSHCluster](https://docs.dask.org/en/latest/setup/ssh.html#distributed.deploy.ssh.SSHCluster).

-### Repetitive runs and scoring

-TimeEval has the ability to run an experiment multiple times.
-Therefore, the `TimeEval` class has the parameter `repetitions: int = 1`.
-Each algorithm on every dataset is run `repetitions` times.
-To retrieve the aggregated results, the `TimeEval` class provides the method `get_results` which wants to know whether the results should be `aggregated: bool = True`.
-Erroneous experiments are excluded from an aggregate.
-For example, if you have `repetitions = 5` and one of five experiments failed, the average is built only over the 4 successful runs.
-To retrieve the raw results, you can either `timeeval.get_results(aggregated=False)` or call the results object directly: `timeeval.results`.

 ## Installation